jeffreykegler/hoonlint/misc/whitespace.md

 The terminals in this BNF are

 * BadComment -- a comment with any alignment.
-Priority 3.

 * BlankLine -- a line terminated with a newline and otherwise containing only zero or more spaces.
-Priority 3.

 * InterComment -- a comment that starts at the inter-comment column.
-Priority 1.

 * LowerRiser -- a comment that starts one stop past the inter-comment column.
-Priority 1.

 * MetaComment -- a comment that starts at column zero.
-Priority 2.

 * PreComment -- a comment that starts at the pre-comment column.
-Priority 1.

 * Tread -- a comment that starts at the inter-comment column, whose first four characters are colons, and whose fifth character is either a space or a newline.
-Priority 1.

 * UpperRiser -- a comment that starts at the inter-comment column.

-Priority 1.
+The priority 1 comments are InterComment, LowerRiser, PreComment, Tread, and UpperRiser.
+The priority 2 comment is MetaComment.
+The priority
+3 comments are BadComment and BlankLine.

 Terminals are ambiguous -- a given line may match more than one terminal.
 The lexer limits this ambiguity using the "priorities".